sxfoster/Ely/README.md

 ## Project Structure

 - `app/` – Next.js pages, layout and React components
-- `content/` – Markdown files describing available services
 - `public/` – Client‑side JavaScript (`main.js`) and static assets
 - `styles/` – Global CSS
 - `old/` – Legacy HTML/CSS/JS kept for reference
 - `out/` – Generated static site after running the build

-Images referenced in the Markdown live under `public/images/`, which is listed in `.gitignore`.
-You will need to supply your own images in that folder when running the site locally.

 ## Continuous Integration